videlais/learning-javascript/chapter9/index.md

 }
 ```

 However, instead of returning values, like with arrays, the `for... in` pattern returns the *names of the properties themselves*.
-To access the *values* of the properties, the square bracket syntax can be used.
+To access the *values* of the properties, the square bracket syntax can be used to access the computed own properties of the object.

 ```javascript
 let objectExample = {